 What Is It?

 You get 60 minutes in a CoderPad environment with an AI chat window built in just like Cursor or Github Copilot.
-The system offers a few models (GPT-4o mini, Claude 3.5 Haiku, Llama 4 Maverick) and you can switch between them, though I'd recommend getting familiar with one ahead of time.
+The system offers multiple models that you can switch between during the interview:

 Instead of two unrelated algorithm puzzles like in the traditional Meta coding interview, you will work through one extended problem with multiple stages.
 You'll receive a mini-project or multi-file codebase that might include several Python files, a requirements.txt, and possibly some data files.
 You are expected to read it, modify it, extend it, and make it work.